BUMETCS673/cs673f25a2project-cs673a2f25team3/team.md

 ## Junzhe Chen

 I am Junzhe, and this is my lazt semester in BU.
 I have my Bachlor degree in math in University of Airzona.

+## Qiuting Zhao

+My name is Qiuting Zhao, and this is my last semester in BU MSCS.
+I have my Bachelor degree in Computer Science and Computer Science Game Design in University of California, Santa Cruz.
+I love playing any kind of game and delving into their inner logic.